 Regular DePaul University students are charged the above rates based on their degree program.

 Full payment of tuition must be received by the Institute for Professional Development office before the start of the program.
 The tuition fee for this program is not included in the university's tuition package for full-time undergraduate students.
-The university's refund policy allows a return of 100% of tuition (minus a separate $25 registration fee) if the student drops the Big Data and NoSQL Program by April 13, 2016.
+The university's refund policy allows a return of 100% of tuition if the student drops the Big Data and NoSQL Program by September 21, 2016.

 Each program requires a $40.00 (non-refundable) application fee that can be paid online (via credit card) during the online application process.
 If you need to pay this fee by check or money order, please make the check or money order payable to DePaul University and send it to:

 243 S. Wabash Avenue

 Chicago, IL 60604